 Opening a blog discussion about bird photography can begin from any of several starting points, equipment, techniques, locations.
 First I wish to express what pleasures I get from my attempts at bird photography.
 Bird photography has overtime increased my understanding of the nature of birds, both in my ability to identify more species by sound or sight, and to also better understand their habits.

 Ultimately, I venture out with my equipment in hopes of capturing a great bird photo all the while relaxing and reducing stress, because the only thing I think about while out doing birding is "nothing" if you know what I mean.
 The joy for me is taking a journey into the world of the bird along with my camera and be drawn into a pleasing experience.
 Most species of birds are shy, inquisitive, and beautiful to admire: It is amazing to think a tiny bird no larger than the palm of your hand flies 2,000 miles to raise a family each year then returns home for winter is nothing short of amazing.
-I warn you bird photography is habit forming.
+I warn you to bird photography is habit-forming.

 I feel it is appropriate to start with a basic understanding of the birds you have access to in your area.
 If you live in the North American region a good resource is the Audubon Guide to North American Birds (link below), while other readers living abroad will have similar access to an on-line reference to birds that inhabit their geographic areas, you will need to do a few internet searches to find it.
 Once you find a reference, I would highly suggest you spend some time looking at the migratory patterns, the time of year the birds are living in your area, nesting periods.
 All this gives you a better understanding of what to expect at any time of the year.

 We will not deep dive into the facts of migratory patterns and the very short periods of opportunity for a particular species.
 In my living area, there are a few species that I only have access to for about a month.
 So, with your knowledge built on those various aspects, let's begin to cover what equipment fits best to you and your approach to bird photography.